-- It has an interesting perspective to Naghsh e Jahan Sq.
+- It has an interesting perspective on Naghsh e Jahan Sq.

-The last part of this square is Qeysarie bazar or Soltani Bazaar (Royal Bazar) belong to the 17th century which is located in the northern end of Naghsh-e Jahan square and in front of Imam Mosque.
-The entrance of this bazar is decorated with different blue tile, painting, arches and a room by the name ”Nagharehkhaneh”, where music would be played at sunrise and sunset.
+The last part of this square is Qeysarie Bazar or Soltani Bazaar (Royal Bazar) belongs to the 17th century and is located at the northern end of Naghsh-e Jahan Square and in front of Imam Mosque.
+The entrance of this Bazar is decorated with different blue tiles, paintings, arches, and a room by the name ”Nagharehkhaneh”, where music would be played at sunrise and sunset.
 This Bazaar connects the old square (Atigh Square) to the new one which is the Naghsh-e Jahan Square and works as a transition element, built for the development of trading and acceleration of economic growth.

 Lunchtime is now

-In the local restaurants of Esfahan, a wide range of Iranian foods are consisting of various fish and meat dishes.
+In the local restaurants of Esfahan, a wide range of Iranian foods consists of various fish and meat dishes.
 Tout, salmon, etc 8 grilled boiled.
-Accompaniments, such as French fries, tomatoes, pickles, vegetable, and onion (spring) are added to complement the delicious foods.
+Accompaniments, such as French fries, tomatoes, pickles, vegetables, and onion (spring) are added to complement the delicious foods.
 The main people sprinkle some sumac or lime over their main courses, especially di different types of kababs, for better taste and to aid digestion.
 On the

-Pomegranate sauce, walnuts, chicken, duck or mutton in the northern part of Iran it is locally called; Mutoon Jan).
+Pomegranate sauce, walnuts, chicken, duck, or mutton in the northern part of Iran is locally called; Mutoon Jan).
 Another famous Iranian dish is "Khoresht-e-Qeimeh' which contains: Meat, split peas, lime, tomato sauce, and onion served with plain rice.
-Qormeh Sabzi is also another choice cooked with tiny pieces of meat, beans, onions, lime, and green-leafy vegetables.
-"Khoreshte Bademjan', eggplant stew, includes: eggplants, meat, tomato sauce, onion and spices
+Qormeh Sabzi is also another choice cooked with tiny pieces of meat, beans, onions, lime, and green leafy vegetables.
+"Khoreshte Bademjan', eggplant stew, includes: eggplants, meat, tomato sauce, onion, and spices

 "Khoresht-e-Beh', quince stew, is cooked with quince, meat, tomato sauce, onion, etc. There are many other different Iranian dishes to try, so for further ideas, refer to the cookbooks.